vmalla-den93/Customer-Management-System/README.md

 1. Create MySql Database & Change the configuration in DatabaseConfig.java
 2. Use `project_mysql_script.sql` file to create database object and sample records.
-3. Run the spring project.
+3. `build.gradle` file contains package dependencies including mqsql java connector.
+3. Open the project in Eclipse or Spring Tool Suite and run the application as spring boot app.